costmatt/offenderhunt/README.md

 - **Privacy Concerns**: Be mindful of privacy issues regarding the use of facial recognition and handling sensitive data like sex offender lists.
 - **Performance**: Ensure that the processing load is manageable on the hardware of the glasses.
 You may need to optimize image processing or consider cloud processing if performance is inadequate.

 This framework provides a starting point.
-You'll need to refine it based on specific requirements and test it thoroughly to ensure it works effectively on the device.
+For META implementation, refine it based on specific requirements and test it thoroughly to ensure it works effectively on the device.